 Have Your Own Advocate

-RG ensures proper litigation by the employee’s attorney so the employer’s subrogated recovery claim is fully and properly pursued, including pursuinge additional parties not named by the employee.
+Rathbone Group ensures proper litigation by the employee’s attorney so that an employer’s subrogated recovery claim is fully and properly executed, including the pursuit of additional parties not named by the employee.

 With Rathbone Group on your side, you can expect your subrogated worker’s compensation matters handled efficiently and cost effectively.
 We value our business relationships and take pride in our experienced in-house staff dedicated to maximizing your financial returns while minimizing costs.